JOwen-ster/Discord_Bot_Workshop/README.md

 Create a new file and name it `bot.py`
 - Use my [discord python bot template](/template.py) to paste the runner code in into `bot.py`.
+- Add your commands  by reading the documentation, looking things up, and asking questions (refer to the [methods file](/bot_methods.py) for some starter commands and explanation)
 - Run your code when done

 If you see the following (Along with YOU_BOT_USERNAME is ready) in your terminal output, your bot should be up and running!